Creating an AWS Hosted VIF for an MVE with Fortinet SD-WAN

 Collect the connection details from the Megaport ONE Portal.

-To display the details, click the gear icon for the AWS connection from your MVE and select the Details tab.
-Note the values for the A-End VLAN, Customer Address (and CIDR), Amazon Address, and Customer ASN.
+To display the details, click the gear icon for the AWS connection from your MVE and select the VXC Configuration tab.
+Note the values for the A-End VLAN, Customer IP Address, Amazon IP Address, and Customer ASN.

 Log in to the FortiManager.